digital-work-lab/open-source-project/docs/week_2_git_notebook_branching.md

 <b>Answer</b>

 The commit object always contains the commit author and date.
-If they are different, Git generates a different commit SHA from the content and metadata.
+If they differ, Git generates a different commit SHA from the content and metadata.

 </details>